Rigour for strategic decisions

 A/B Test Instrument

-A win “by a meaningful margin” = B beats A by at least this many percentage points, not just a hair.
+B must beat A by at least this many percentage points to count as a win, not just a hair.

 Most likely gap, points